Airbus A220: Search for engines and one-year development break

-On 31 January 2006, Bombardier announced that market conditions could not justify the launch of the program, and that the company would reorient CSeries project efforts, team and resources to regional jet and turboprop aircraft.
+Bombardier announced on 31 January 2006 that market conditions could not justify the launch of the program, and that the company would reorient CSeries project efforts, team and resources to regional jet and turboprop aircraft.
 A small team of employees were kept to develop the CSeries business plan and were further tasked to include other risk-sharing partners in the program.